 Online CKYC Option:

-- Some platforms may allow you to start CKYC online (e.g., through CERSAI or mutual fund websites).
-Check with your bank or CERSAI for updates.
+- Some platforms may allow you to initiate the CKYC process online (e.g., through CERSAI or mutual fund websites).
+Please check with your bank or CERSAI for the latest updates.

-- Getting a CKYC number usually takes 3-7 days after document verification, but it depends on the company and CERSAI.
+- Obtaining a CKYC number typically takes 3-7 days after document verification, although this timeframe may vary depending on the company and CERSAI.

 Updating CKYC Details:

-- To update your address, phone, or other details, visit your bank or mutual fund office.
+- To update your address, phone number, or other details, please visit your bank or mutual fund office.
 They’ll send the changes to CERSAI.
-Some platforms may allow online updates soon.
+Some platforms may soon allow online updates.

 Is It Free?: